position-pal/gateway/README.md

 git commit -m "chore(deps): update local-deployment digest to <COMMIT>"
 ```

-**Do not checkout to a branch in the submodule, always use a commit hash.**
+## Documentation

-Checking out to a branch can result different people working on different commits of the submodule!
+Refer to the [project documentation](https://position-pal.github.io/docs/) for more details on the project.